People: Users with edit access

 Text

-The PDF importer may separate text that uses custom fonts or complex styling.
+The PDF importer may separate text that uses custom fonts or has complex styling (e.g., multiple styles within a single text box) into several smaller text blocks.